 • when contacting Compay GmbH via the aforementioned website

-Finally, we also inform you about the technical and organizational measures we take to protect your data against unauthorized or unlawful processing and against accidental loss, destruction, or damage.
+We also explain the technical and organisational measures we take to protect your data from unauthorised access, accidental loss, destruction, damage or misuse.

 1. details of the person responsible and contact with the data protection officer